 Please listen to trans* people’s needs and stories when they are volunteered; but please respect people’s privacy and boundaries and do not ask questions that you wouldn’t ask of anyone else.
 Do not make assumptions about other people’s gender identity or expression.
 Please ask which pronouns a person prefers; respect and call people what they ask you to call them.

 We will take any reports of harassment or other inappropriate activity seriously.
 We consider harassment to be continued unwanted behavior directed toward another person.
-We hope it is obvious that you should not disparage your fellow conference goers on the basis of race, color, national origin, age, creed, worldview, disability, veteran status, sex, sexual orientation, gender identity or gender expression.
-We further hope it is obvious that you should not make uninvited sexual comments toward anyone.
+Do not disparage your fellow conference goers on the basis of race, color, national origin, age, creed, worldview, disability, veteran status, sex, sexual orientation, gender identity or gender expression.
+Do not make uninvited sexual comments toward anyone.
 If someone asks you to leave them alone or to otherwise stop a behavior that is directed toward them, comply with that person's wishes immediately.

-If you are being harassed, please contact an SSA staff member or volunteer.
-If you notice someone else is being harassed, or just seems uncomfortable, feel free to bring it to the attention of an SSA staff member or volunteer.
+If you are being harassed, please contact an SSA staff member or volunteer - if you prefer not to do so in person, you may email SSA staff at firstname.lastname@example.org (however, this method is not guarenteed to provide a quick response).
+If you notice someone else is being harassed, or seems uncomfortable, bring it to the attention of an SSA staff member or volunteer.
 If you are worried about your physical safety, exit the situation as soon as possible and call 911.
 Please let SSA staff know what happened once you are safe.